Senator Deb Fischer visits Scottsbluff

 She has also worked on the Federal Aviation Administration’s reauthorization, which is supposed to improve efficiency at the FAA as well as build infrastructure at airports like Western Nebraska Regional Airport.

-“It’s extremely important,” said Fischer, “to make sure that we keep that program.
+“It’s extremely important to make sure that we keep that program.
 It’s vitally important for our smaller airports across the state.”

-Fischer has also been hard at work on her six committee assignments, which she said are the most of any senator.
-This includes work on the Armed Services and Appropriations committees.

-Out of the Armed Services Committee, Fischer helped to pass the National Defense Authorization Act, which authorizes investments in the military to keep pace with what she referred to as “peer adversaries” Russia and China.

 Moving forward, the senator is also working on 12 bills in the Appropriations Committee, in her first year on the committee.
 The committee has been holding hearings and Fischer hopes for the opportunity for floor time in the Senate to debate the bills when Congress reconvenes.